 Cost: $400 for two hours; six people maximum per boat

 If you have strolled by Miners Landing lately, you might have noticed a distinctive black-and-red vessel taking off from Pier 57.
-Opened to the public last summer, these new boat tours are a chance to get a taste of Indigenous culture as well as have fun cruising on the water.
+These boat tours are a chance to get a taste of Indigenous culture as well as have fun cruising on the water.
 The two 93-foot catamarans are Native-owned and -designed, featuring carvings by a local Skokomish artist as well as pieces by a group of traditional carvers from British Columbia.
-Passengers learn about Native history during the one-hour voyage, which is narrated by a member of the Duwamish Tribe.
+Passengers learn about Native history during the one-hour voyage, narrated by a member of the Duwamish Tribe.
 Two full-service bars operate on board, offering a salmon meal along with sandwiches, snacks and other nonalcoholic beverages.